redhataccess/push-server/README.md

 A simple route that will respond with "Healthy" if the server is up and running.

+### GET /subscription

+Retrieves all of the subscriptions.

-### POST /register
+### POST /subscription

+Adds a subscription.
 Expects an application/json payload with the following structure:
 ```
 {
   "endpoint": "(the endpoint string provided by the browser)",